csorbakristof/learning_ai/TemperatureMonitoring/prompts.md

 ----

 Modify STAT002 visualization in the GUI so that it does not require running anything before the launch of the GUI.

-# Learnt:

-Use VS Code Tasks - Press Ctrl+Shift+P → "Tasks: Run Task" → Choose from:

-C# kód a timestamp kezelésre segített neki.

-Egy idő után kezd belassulni... és mintha ő is próbálná kezelni ("summarizing conversation history...").

-Ha az egyes feature-öknek van kódja, akkor azt tényleg használja is a hivatkozásokhoz.
-Ezeket a specifikációban így vezettem be a fejezet elején: "In this section, I will assign an identifier for every function so that we can easier talk about them.
-The identifier will be before the title of the function, in brackets and may contain letters and numbers.
-For example "(IN001)", or "(STAT003)"."

-Hasznos lehet bevezetni a "Q:" prefix mellett (csak kérdés, ne módosítson semmit) egyfajta munkafázis kéréseket, hogy pl. ellenőrzötten csak akkor töltsön időt doksi frissítéssel, amikor kell.

-DOC: update @spacification.md and @InformationForAI.md if needed.
-TEST: run unit tests.
-Fix issues and update unit tests if needed.
-Refactoring